Some posts contain compensated links. Please read this disclaimer for more info.

 Tulcea is a city with seven hills, just like Rome, which means that there are many great places in Tulcea from which you can see the sunset.
 But one of the best is the north-eastern hill with the massive Monumentul Eroilor (Independence Monument).

 The Independence Monument is dedicated to Romanians who fought for independence against the Ottoman Empire back in the 19th century.
-The monument has been restored because it was badly damaged during World War I. The structure is made out of granite and decorated with bronze sculptures of a soldier and a vulture.
+The monument has been restored because it was severely damaged during World War I. The structure is made out of granite and decorated with bronze sculptures of a soldier and a vulture.

 From here, you can see almost all of Tulcea.
 After the sun sets, enjoy the lights sparkling around the Saint George branch of the Danube River that runs through Tulcea.
-You’ll understand why this is one of the best picture taking spots in all of the city.
+You’ll understand why this is one of the best picture-taking spots in all of the city.

 Central Eco-Tourism Museum Of The Danube Delta

 Tulcea is home to several excellent museums, but the most important is probably the museum dedicated to the Danube Delta.
 One floor shows exhibits about the region’s history and way of life, and another floor is an aquarium.